sdsc/sdsc-summer-institute-2020/0_preparation/software_requirements.md

 # Preparing for the Summer Institute: Software Requirements
 Some sessions require that customized software be installed on **your laptop**.
-Please perform the following software installations and file downloads prior to the event.
-Most sessions will .
-Note: several of the preparation activities will provide information and guidance on how to install the required software components.
+Please perform the following software installations and file downloads prior to the event. <br/>Note: several of the preparation activities will provide information and guidance on how to install the required software components.

 ## Contents <a name="top"></a>